Hydro massage: History of hydro massage

 Hydro massage is a natural remedy that has been known and used for years.
 The history of hydrotherapy goes back as far as ancient Greece, but it was made popular by the Romans, who introduced the benefits of bathing and massage to the countries they conquered.
 Roman public baths were always recognized as a great source of relaxation, where members of high society and all free people could enjoy the benefits of hot and cold water, as well as a massage.

-Modern hydromassage started with Tobias Smollett.
+Modern hydro massage started with Tobias Smollett.
 His 1752 essay On the External Use of Water described pumped water as useful in the treatment of "hysterical disorders, obstruction of the menses and all cases in which it was necessary to make a revulsion from the head and to invite the juices downward".
 Since the 1960s, hydro massage has been gaining popularity.
-Every year, more advanced hydromassage equipment appears, making it easily available to many people, as these tools and equipment are now accessible for home use.
+Every year, more advanced hydro massage equipment appears, making it easily available to many people, as these tools and equipment are now accessible for home use.

-Today, the hydromassage is still widely popular, and used for many ailments and conditions.
+Today, hydro massage is still widely popular, and used for many ailments and conditions.

-Dry-water Hydro massage
+Dry water hydro massage

 A form of dry hydrotherapy in a shopping mall.